Open books and exact symplectic cobordisms: Introduction

 \subsection{Acknowledgements}

 The main results of the present paper are part of my thesis~\cite{Klukas-Thesis}.
 I want to thank my advisor Hansj\"org Geiges for introducing me to the world of contact topology.
-Furthermore I thank Chris Wendl for perceptive comments on an earlier version of the paper, in particular for suggesting to add Corollary~\ref{cor:filling obstr} to it.
-Finally I thank Max D\"orner for bringing Theorem~\ref{cor:symplectic fibration} to my attention and for identifying and discussing several subtle stumble stones in an earlier version of the paper.
+Furthermore I thank Chris Wendl for perceptive comments on an earlier version of the paper, in particular for suggesting to add Corollary~\ref{cor:filling obstr}.
+Finally I thank Max D\"orner for bringing Theorem~\ref{cor:symplectic fibration} to my attention and for useful comments that helped to improve the exposition.

-The author was supported by the DFG (German Research Foundation) as fellow of the graduate training program \textit{Global structures in geometry and analysis} at the Mathematics Department of the University of Cologne, Germany.
+The author was supported by the DFG (German Research Foundation) as fellow of the graduate training program \textit{Global structures in geometry and analysis} at the Mathematics Department of the University of Cologne, Germany, and by grant GE 1245/2-1 to H. Geiges.